Skip to content

 On August 14, 2008, the Higher Education Opportunity Act or HEOA (Public Law 110-315) reauthorized and expanded the Higher Education Act of 1965, as amended.
 HEOA amended the Clery Act and created additional safety and security-related requirements for institutions.
 Specifically, it added:

-1. New categories to the list of hate crimes all institutions must disclose (Clery amendment)
+1. New categories to the list of hate crimes that all institutions must disclose (Clery Amendment)

 3. Implementation and disclosure of emergency notification and evacuation procedures for all institutions (Clery amendment)